mohammad-albarham/Arabic_story_generator/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+### Instrcutions for the contribution:

+1. Please install black formatter as follows:
+`pip install black`
+2. Make sure to format all python files you want to change using this command on the terminal:
+`black .`

+You can see this tutorial for more information about the formatter: [tutorial](https://www.freecodecamp.org/news/auto-format-your-python-code-with-black/)

 ## License

 [ACADEMIC PUBLIC LICENSE](https://github.com/mohammad-albarham/Arabic_story_generator/tree/main?tab=License-1-ov-file)